-While the vast majority submissions are non-fiction, the festival accepts experimental, dramatic, narrative, and other genres as long as they fall within the broad category of ethnographic media as defined in our mission statement.
+While the vast majority of submissions are non-fiction, the festival accepts experimental, dramatic, narrative, and other film genres as long as they fall within the broad category of ethnographic media.

 Submissions submitted as created by an "SVA Member" must have a named Society for Visual Anthropology member in a key production role (filmmaker, photographer, or director) or as the central narrator/interlocutor in the film.
 SVA Members may submit films to any category free of charge.
-Pieces done in consultation with an anthropologist should be submitted as regular films.
-Submissions in noncompliance may be disqualified without refund.
+Pieces made in consultation with an anthropologist should be submitted as regular films.
+Submissions in noncompliance will be disqualified without refund.

 The festival jury, comprised of anthropologists and film scholars, selects work to be included in the festival on the basis of anthropological relevance and value to the field.
 Low budget and shorter works receive as careful attention as high budget or longer works.

-Filmmakers will be notified about the status of their submissions (via email provided on FilmFreeway) by July 1st.
+ACCEPTANCE ANNOUNCEMENTS: Filmmakers will be notified about the status of their submissions (via email provided on FilmFreeway) by July 15th.

 FilmFreeway is the official and only way to submit entries for the SVA Film & Media Festival.
 If communicating with us via email at firstname.lastname@example.org, please always include your tracking number in your email.